 For the smallest of patients, only the best light is good enough.
 Until now, choosing an examination light suited for use on the neonatal intensive care ward has been a challenge.
-Neonates and especially premature babies often respond to external stimuli with stress reactions.1 With the VarioLux®, you can get the effective, efficient light you need without having to compromise on the special needs of your tiny patients.
+Neonates and especially premature babies often respond to external stimuli with stress reactions.1 With the VarioLux LED examination light, you get the effective, efficient light you need without having to compromise on the special needs of your tiny patients.

-The VarioLux® offers three different diagnostic color settings, each chosen to help you perform specific tasks.
+The VarioLux examination light offers three different diagnostic color settings, each chosen to help you perform specific tasks.
 White (4100 K), blue (4700 K), and red (3500 K) can be selected at the touch of a button.
 While white light is used for general examination, blue light is helpful for identifying individual vessels and red light facilitates examination of the skin.

-The Dräger VarioLux® lets you save a light setting when you switch it off.
+The VarioLux® allows you to save light settings.
 This practical preset memory function helps you save time and can help you avoid dazzling your patients when you turn on the light.

 1 Recommended Standards for Newborn ICU Design; Standard 23: Acoustic Environment; February 1, 2007 Clearwater Beach, FL